ciphermenial/ciphermenial.github.io/_posts/2022-06-13-configure-lxd-on-ubuntu.md

 # Initialise LXD

-First make sure you know what the location of the second block device for container storage.
-You can check with the following.
+First make sure you know the location of the second block device for container storage.
+You can check with the following command.

 ```bash
 sudo lshw -short -c disk
 ```

 Which will output something similar to this.
-And in my case is /dev/sdb
+And in my case the block device for LXD storage is /dev/sdb.

 ```bash
 H/W path               Device      Class          Description